mvolkmann/blog/src/smalltalk.md

 than that used by the class where it is defined.
 Class instance variables are not commonly used.

+TODO: Describe how to define a class instance variable and set different values in the class and subclasses.
+Perhaps an example Could be an Animal class with a legs variable that is set to 0 in the Animal class and 4 in the Dog subclass.

 ### Accessor Methods

 Instance variables are never accessed directly